-The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth and overall record.
-However, the Board found that these factors were not sufficient to warrant any change in your character of service, given your record of one NJP for misconduct and apparent fraudulent entry.
+The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth, and the character reference letters you submitted with your application.
+However, the Board found that these factors were not sufficient to warrant any change in your character of service, given your record of one NJP for drug abuse (use).
 The Board also noted that you were fortunate to receive a general discharge since a separation under other than honorable conditions is often directed when an individual is found to have committed misconduct.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.